 The next section, Astonishing UFO sightings from 1860-1998, is another great section featuring some of the weirdest encounters ever recorded.
 Each blurb tells the basic story, providing more than enough information in case you want to learn more about the cases online.
 The stories feature enough to make you wonder what it actually was these people were experiencing.

 Next up are some quotes from scientists, military men, presidents and people from the CIA and the FBI.
 When people of this caliber talk, it is wise to listen.
 This then goes into a section describing the ten most commonly reported types of UFOs.
 From there it’s all about the four types of UFO evidence: physical traces, medical records, radarscope photos and photographs.

 Next up is a chapter on J. Allen Hynek.
 If you are unaware, Hynek is the godfather of UFO investigations.
 Why?
-Because he wad hired because of his skepticism to debunk UFO reports.
+Because he was hired to be a part of Blue Book because of his skepticism to debunk UFO reports.
 What ended up happening though is that he became a believer.
 To me, this is really telling about the phenomenon as a whole.
 To change the mind of a skeptic says something.